-- 1. Acceptance into a Program of Choice automatically provides an out-of-zone waiver for students to attend a school other than their zoned school.
-No separate actions need to be taken to receive an out-of-zone waiver.
-Students who are accepted to and attend a school outside of their school zone will not be provided transportation. - 2.
-Completed applications must be submitted by the established due dates.
-Late applications will be considered during a specified timeline which is advertised on the late application form and only after all other placement decisions have been made.
-Late applicants will not be placed on a waiting list. - 3.
-Each school will determine the number of student seats available in each Program of Choice and may deny entry solely based on seats available.
-A lottery system is available to ensure students have equal access to a Program of Choice.
-Students may be placed on a waiting list and accepted as seats become available until the first day of school.
-Late applicants will not be placed on a waiting list. - 4.
-Rising 11th and 12th grade students are ineligible for applications and out-of-zone waivers to a new Program of Choice. - 5.
-Each Program of Choice sets expectations for academic progress, attendance, and behavior.
-Should an out-of-zone transfer student not meet such expectations the following actions will ensue: - The principal of the out-of-zone Program of Choice school may initiate action to rescind a student's out-of-zone waiver for failing grades, excessive school absences or tardiness and/or recurrent discipline problems. - Prior to rescinding a student's out-of-zone waiver, the principal or designee shall notify the student's parent/legal guardian, in writing, citing the reason for potential revocation of the out-ofzone waiver. - The parent/legal guardian shall be permitted a reasonable time and opportunity to address or correct the situation. - If not corrected in a reasonable amount of time, the principal or designee will make a recommendation to the Superintendent for revocation of the student's out-of-zone waiver.
-In most instances the revocation will be effective at the end of the semester after grades have been awarded.

-- 6. Mid-Year transfers to a new Program of Choice are not allowed. - 7.
-In the event that a student opts to drop out of, or ceases to be enrolled in, a Program of Choice in a school for which the student is not zoned, the student will be required to return to his/her home zoned school at the start of the new semester once credit has been awarded. - 8.
-Students may apply for multiple programs of study; however, students may only attend academies and or Programs of Choice at one school.
-Students may not apply for a Program of Choice at an out-of-zone school if the program exists at the student's zoned high school.
-This policy went into effect December 2015. - 9.
-Students who are denied entry to a Program of Choice may request a review of the decision to the Associate Superintendent for Curriculum and Instruction if there is availability in the Program of Choice being requested.
-If there is no availability in the requested Program of Choice, the denial is final.
-The decision of the Superintendent is final. - 10.
-The parents/legal guardians of students attending an out-of-zone school are required to provide transportation for the student to and from the out-of-zone school.
+- Acceptance into a Program of Interest automatically provides an out-of-zone waiver for students to attend a school other than their zoned school.
+No separate actions need to be taken to receive an out-of-zone waiver. - Completed applications must be submitted by the established due dates. - Each school will determine the number of student seats available in each Program of Interest and may deny entry solely based on seats available.
+A weighted lottery system is available to ensure students have equal access to a Program of Interest if seat capacity is met.
+Students may be placed on a waiting list.
+Out-of-zone students can be taken off the waiting list and be placed into a Program of Interest up until July 1.
+In-zone students can be taken off the waiting list and be placed into a Program of Interest up until the first day of the next school year. - Rising 11th and 12th grade students currently in the school district are ineligible to apply for and obtain an out-of-zone waiver to a new Program of Interest. - Each Program of Interest sets expectations for academic progress, attendance and behavior.
+Should an out-of-zone transfer student not meet such expectations the following actions will ensue: - The principal of the out-of-zone Program of Interest school may initiate action to rescind a student's out-of-zone waiver for failing grades, excessive school absences or tardiness and/or recurrent discipline problems. - Prior to rescinding a student's out-of-zone waiver, the principal or designee shall notify the student's parent/guardian in writing citing the reason for potential revocation the out-of-zone waiver. - The parent/guardian shall be permitted a reasonable time and opportunity to address or correct the situation. - If not corrected in a reasonable amount of time, the principal will make a recommendation to the Department of Career and Technical Education for revocation of the student's out-of-zone waiver.
+The recommendation will be reviewed by the Director for Career and Technical Education and a letter submitted to the family with the outcome of the review, at which point the decision will be final.
+In most instances the revocation will be effective at the end of the semester after grades have been awarded. - Escalated infractions (for example Level 3 or 4 infractions) may result in immediate removal from a Program of Interest/Career Academy. - Mid-Year transfers to a new Program of Interest are not allowed.
+In the event that a student opts to drop out of, or ceases to be enrolled in, a Program of Interest for which an out-of-zone waiver has been approved, the student will be required to return to his/her home zoned school at the start of the new semester once credit has been awarded. - Students may apply for multiple programs of study; however, students may only attend academies and or programs of interest at one school.